-But conservatives in Congress are more interested in protecting their allies, smearing their political opponents, and tightening their grip on power.
+But conservatives in Congress are more interested in looking out for themselves – along with their friends and family – and tightening their grip on power.
 CIP is changing that dynamic.
-We’re exposing the truth about their record of enriching themselves and those close to them and enabling corruption at the highest levels — all while trying to distract voters with misinformation.
+We’re going deep to expose their records of enriching themselves and enabling corruption at the highest levels — all while trying to distract voters with disinformation.

 All In The Family: Corruption and Self-Dealing on the Homeland Security and Governmental Affairs Committee